algorithmike/eop-backend/README.md

 # eop-backend

 ## Need To Do
-* Since the ids will be generated in prisma, remove nanoid dependency and its usage in the Mutation resolvers, and verify its references.
-* Replace usages of db context to prisma context in all resolvers.
+* Create update and delete mutations.

+## Important but not critical:
+* Prisma, in how it's currently implemented, is causing an n + 1 problem... sending too many queries to the database when utilizing child resolvers from query.

-### Nice to haves, but not of immediate priority:
+## Nice to haves, but not of immediate priority:
 * Ability to create future events, not yet associated with any content.
 Currently, events are only created as objects of data that define a time and location around a content item's creation.
 * Auto country, state, city, landmark detection based off of coordinates.
 * Create DateTime scalar type for DateTime in schema.graphql